Kuberwastaken/TREAT-3B/README.md

 - **chunk_size, overlap**: Control how the script is divided into chunks and how context is maintained between chunks.
 - **trigger_categories**: Adjust the prompts to change how triggers are identified in the script.

-## To-Do List
-- Integration with an API to Directly Search Scripts by Name of Movies/Shows

-- Introduce multiple themes to allow users to customize the appearance of the application according to their preferences

-- Increasing speed and efficiency

-- Potentially host this online

-- Make the application mobile-friendly

 ## Open Source Contribution
 This repository is completely open source and free to contribute.
-I intend to keep this project alive and evolve it into a tool that's extremely usable for all.
+Currently, I am unable to run such a resource intensive model locally and hence would not be able to add much to the project, but I intend to keep this project alive and evolve it into a tool that's extremely usable for all.
 Contributions are welcome and highly encouraged to add new features, improve the user interface, or enhance the script analysis.

 ## Acknowledgements
 I would like to thank:

-- Meta AI: For developing and allowing me access to the Llama-3.2-1B model, a very critical component of this project.
+- Meta AI: For developing and allowing me access to the Llama-3.2-3B model, a very critical component of this project.

 - Parasite (2019): For that unexpected jumpscare that ruined my appetite and ultimately inspired this project.

 ## License
-This project is licensed under the [Apache 2.0 License](https://github.com/Kuberwastaken/TREAT/blob/main/LICENSE).
+This project is licensed under the [Apache 2.0 License](https://github.com/Kuberwastaken/TREAT-3B/blob/main/LICENSE).